tim-miller-sage/github-slideshow/_posts/0000-01-02-tim-miller-sage.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text and a :+1: and :-1: emoji added utfu
-Use the left arrow to go back!
+Your text and a :+1: and :-1: emoji added utfu gfdhfdgh Use the left arrow to go back!